-My interests within plasma simulations focus on particle-scale kinetic physics and large system-scale phenomena, and the interplay between these.
+My interests in astrophysical plasmas focus on particle-scale kinetic physics and large system-scale phenomena, and the interplay between these.
 To this end I develop and use a range of magnetohydrodynamic, particle-in-cell, hybrid and test-particle simulation codes to study fundamental plasma phenomena across the solar system and beyond.
 I also apply my research to the development of space weather forecasting capabilities and to aid future space exploration endeavours.

 I am an active member of Imperial As One - the Universities' Race Equality Advisory Group, and participate in outreach activities aimed at increasing Equality, Diversity and Inclusion within the STEM fields.

-et al., 2021, Drift orbit bifurcations and cross-field transport in the outer radiation belt: global MHD and integrated test-particle simulations, Journal of Geophysical Research: Space Physics, ISSN:2169-9380
+et al., 2021, Drift orbit bifurcations and cross-field transport in the outer radiation belt: global MHD and integrated test-particle simulations, Journal of Geophysical Research: Space Physics, Vol:126, ISSN:2169-9380, Pages:1-14

 et al., 2021, Interplanetary shock-induced magnetopause motion: Comparison between theory and global magnetohydrodynamic simulations, Geophysical Research Letters, Vol:48, ISSN:0094-8276, Pages:1-11